 drums from prehistory. guitar from Memphis. sax from Coltrane. voices from church. synthesizers from who knows where.

 you grew up with this on the radio. surrounding you. defining you.
-247 radio one, medium wave, warmth and static crackles on long summer days that never ended and that night when you met him/her. always there, always incredible.
+247 radio one, medium wave, warmth and static crackles on long summer days that never ended. always there, always incredible.

 all gone. shadows trapped in the open prison of the memory. but now, here again – a reminder, a connection, a celebration, a gathering. so close, so true and played with love and respect and pride.